jakobnissen/hardware_introduction/README.md

 # What scientists must know about hardware to write fast code

-This blog post is hosted on the BioJulia website: https://biojulia.net/post/hardware/

 This document is written as a [Pluto notebook](https://github.com/fonsp/Pluto.jl).
 If you can, I recommend running the code in a Pluto notebook so you can play around with it and learn.
-Alternatively, read it on BioJulia's website.
+Alternatively, you can read the HTML file in your browser.

-PR's are welcome.
+PR's (to the notebook file!) are welcome.

 ### This notebook covers:
 * Why you must limit your disk read/writes